 The Language of humanity Workshop

-Here's how it works: This in-person workshop will meet on a Saturday and Sunday for 3 1/2 hour sessions on each day.
-You will question what you believe about who you are.
-You will practice identifying stories that don’t belong to you.
-I will help you rewrite a narrative that is grounded in your human self.
+You will explore what you believe about who you are.
+I will help you rewrite a narrative that is grounded in your genuine human self.

 Unique works of art will serve as prompts to guide the process of discovery.